Ess-Ka/EsskaAV3Obfuscator/README.md

 Following data will be obfuscated by default:

-- Entire Transform hierarchy
+- Entire transform hierarchy
 - Controllers
-- Avatar (of Animator component)
+- Avatar (of animator component)
-- Avatar Masks
+- Avatar masks
-- Animation Clips
+- Animation clips

 Optional, following data can be obfuscated:

-- Layers, State Machines, States, Blend Trees
+- Layers, state machines, states, blend trees
-- VRC Expression Parameters + Menus
+- VRC expression parameters + menus
 - Parameters (except of reserved VRC parameters)
 - Meshes
-- Blend Shapes
+- Blend shapes
 - Materials
 - Textures
-- Audio Clips
+- Audio clips

 ## What will not be obfuscated?

-Currently, Shaders will not be obfuscated.
+Currently, shaders will not be obfuscated.
+Additional animators below the hierarchy are not supported.

 ## Installation